 Digging clams on the beach will enable you to craft fish bait.
 Yarp.

-Trees can by uprooted and transplanted
+Trees, houses and amenities can by uprooted and transplanted

-You can pole vault over rivers
+You can pole vault over rivers and jump over streams

 You can now do your best Luke Skywalker impression and vault over the water with a pole, which should save time getting around the island.
 Blue milk and submerged X-Wing unconfirmed.